DEFRA/ffc-pay-file-publisher/README.md

 This service is triggered from a service bus message requesting a file transfer from Azure Blob Storage to an Azure File Share.

 The message contains the name of the file that should already have been written to a `dax` blob container, in a virtual directory named `outbound`.
 The message should also include the target ledger for DAX. ie, `AP` or `AR`.
+If no ledger is specified, the default is `AP`.

 If the file is present, the file will be copied to the DAX file share and the original blob will be moved to an archive folder.